Keyboardsheep/SirenBot/PlannedFeatures+KnownBugs.md

 ## Known Bugs

 * ~~When trying to play a song, it will sometimes display an error (Error loading track)~~
+* When rolling a die, if the output is 2+ digits long is will put commas in between every digit

 ## Planned Features